-The act is anchored in a number of international obligations such as the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises, as well as the UN’s sustainability goals no. 8, 12, 17.
+The act is anchored in a number of international obligations such as the UN Guiding Principles on Business and Human Rights (UNGP) and the OECD Guidelines for Multinational Enterprises, as well as the UN’s sustainability goals no. 8, 12, 13 and 17.

 These goals are integrated in BRAVs main guiding principles for responsible business conduct.

 You can read more about how we work under Due Diligence and Compliance.

 Brav has suppliers in many countries.
 Here is an overview of the locations where our products are being produced.